SolidHal/lineageos-microg-samsung-s20/README.md

 # Thanks
  - To the member of the XDA fourms that are unlocking the snapdragon s20
- - To @jesec who really did all of the work on getting lineage working
+ - To @jesec who got the s20 supported for lineage 17.1
  - To jimbo77 on xda who had some nice lineage builds for the s20, looking at their source got me pointed in the right direction